raydiak/Math-Symbolic/README.md

 # Math::Symbolic

-This is a Perl 6 symbolic math module.
+This is a Raku symbolic math module.
 It parses, manipulates, evaluates, and outputs mathematical expressions and relations.
 This module is PRE-ALPHA quality.